cloudify-cosmo/docs.getcloudify.org/content/cli/workflows.md

 Usage: cfy workflows get [OPTIONS] WORKFLOW_ID

-Retrieve information for a specific workflow of a specific deployment
+Retrieves information for a specific workflow of a specific deployment.

-`WORKFLOW_ID` is the id of the workflow to get information on.
+`WORKFLOW_ID` The ID of the workflow for which you want to to get information.

 #### Required flags

-*  `-d, --deployment-id TEXT` - The ID of the deployment to which the workflow belongs
+*  `-d, --deployment-id TEXT` - The ID of the deployment to which the workflow belongs.

 &nbsp;